ServiceStack/ServiceStackVS/docs/aurelia.md

 }
 ```

 Once we've declared our application configuration, we need to `start()` the application at a specific root.
 In the case of the template, our `app.ts` is where we want our entry point of our application.
-For those unfamiliar with Aurelia, this is where we start to see Aurelia's conventions of using plain TypeScript classes.
+For those unfamiliar with Aurelia, this is where we start to see Aurelia's conventions of using plain TypeScript classes and matching `app.ts` and `app.html` file names which is also used for views.

 The `app.ts` is just a class with a `configureRouter` function for client side routing, it doesn't `extend` or `implement` and special Aurelia base class or interface.

 ``` app.ts
 import {Router} from 'aurelia-router';